officialbubies/fruit_zones_capstone/README.md

 Overview:

-This project was inspired by the Healthy People 2030 initiatives created by the US Dpeartment of Health and Human Services and the Office of Disease Prevention and Health Promotion.
+This project was inspired by the Healthy People 2030 initiatives created by the US Department of Health and Human Services and the Office of Disease Prevention and Health Promotion.

     * I am not affiliated with, or employed by either of these entities.